Luca Tramontin: Sports career

 Tramontin joined 1st division club Rugby Casale in 1985.
 He played for seven seasons as a second rower.
 He had a short stint with Occhiali Vogue Belluno, which had reached Serie A, but he returned to Casale after some disciplinary issues.
-In the 1989 off season, he traveled to play in the New England Rugby Union Cup in Glen Innes, New South Wales, Australia, where he got in touch also with Cricket, Rugby League and Aussie Rules.
+In the 1989 off season, he traveled to play in the New England Rugby Union Cup in Glen Innes, New South Wales, Australia, where he got in touch also with cricket, rugby league and Aussie rules.
 Then coach Colin Price advised Luca to train twice a week with the local rugby league team in order to improve his deficitary ball handling.
-In reflecting on his Australian visit, Tramontin said, "those awkward hours in the park opened up my mind forever" as he would later leave the Rugby Union to play the games he learned down under.
+In reflecting on his Australian visit, Tramontin said, "those awkward hours in the park opened up my mind forever" as he would later leave rugby union to play the games he learned down under.
 In the 1990 off season, after getting the 1st degree, he biked through Thailand and Malaysia for two and a half months, and returned late and underweight to the Casale summer camp.
 As a result, he had a low rate season where he was relegated to the bench.

 From 1992-2006, he played on various clubs in Piacenza, Viadana, Brescia, New York City, and three different clubs in Milan.

 In 2006, Tramontin moved to Bellinzona, Switzerland, where he joined the local rugby club at Ticino at the age of 41, and joined the Hungarian national team, which he qualified through ancestry.
 He also fulfilled his dream of playing ice hockey, albeit at a very low level; this was documented on his television show, Oval Bin.
 He joined a rugby club in Lugano and contributed as a starter.
 He joined the Swiss team for two weekends in Lausanne under Toulosan coach Patrice Philippe.
 Being over 40 and having an official cap with Hungary, there were hopes that he would be permitted to join.

 In 2008, Tramontin left rugby union to play Australian rules football (abbreviated as Aussie Rules or Orules) in the summer, and amateur ice hockey in the winter.
 He participated on AFL Italia for nine caps and was the captain when the national team participated in the 2009 European Cup held in Samobor, Croatia.
 For the 2010 European Cup, he represented AFL Switzerland as the team made its debut; he served as the team's coach.

 In 2011, Tramontin was asked to help the Hungarian national rugby team, the Magyar Bulls, who made its first appearance in international competition.
 He played for the team against the Czech Republic in a match in Kecskemét, Hungary.
 He later decided the commitment was too high as he had been playing for AFL Switzerland and was a television commentator.

 He has been playing Australian Rules football for the Lugano Bankers, and amateur ice hockey during their off season.